GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-05 20:19:38 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-05 20:28:33 IST

 Current Weather in Coimbatore:
-Temperature: 23.98 °C
+Temperature: 25.88 °C
-Condition: light rain
+Condition: mist